Nekrogoblikon

 Nekrogoblikon is an American melodic death metal band based in Los Angeles, California.
-The band's music centers on a goblin theme.
 The group was formed in 2006 by Nicky Calonne and Tim Lyakhovetskiy.
 Lead guitarist Alex Alereza remains the member with the longest active tenure.
-Nekrogoblikon has released five full-length albums, Goblin Island, Stench, Heavy Meta, Welcome to Bonkers and The Fundamental Slimes and Humours, and one EP, Power.
+Nekrogoblikon has released five full-length albums, Goblin Island, Stench, Heavy Meta, Welcome to Bonkers and The Fundamental Slimes and Humours, and two EP, Power and The Boiling Sea.
+The band's music centers on a goblin theme, with a goblin mascot named John Goblikon who also runs the podcast Right Now with John Goblikon.

-The band became famous for its music video "No One Survives" (2012).
-It starred a fictional John Goblikon, created by director Brandon Dermer and portrayed by actor-comedian Dave Rispoli, soon becoming the band's mascot and touring hypeman.
-In 2022, musician-comedian Grady Welch began portraying John Goblikon on tour, becoming the lead singer following Calonne's departure the next year.
-Welch is credited as Goblikon's "vocal coach" while Rispoli is credit as his "writer" in the band's lore.
-The character spawned a talk show web series Right Now with John Goblikon from 2015 to 2019 and 2021 to 2022, followed by a long-form podcast series of the same name in 2024.

 History

 Formation and Goblin Island (2006–2010)

 Nekrogoblikon was formed in 2006 by Nicky Calonne and Tim Lyakhovetskiy in Palo Alto, California.
 The two of them recorded Nekrogoblikon's first album Goblin Island in Lyakhovetskiy's basement.
 On his return to school at the University of California, Santa Barbara, Lyakhovetskiy found Ashleigh Carracino, Alex Duddy, Spencer Bartz, Alex Alereza, and Austin Nickel to form the rest of the band.
 The group played eleven shows before Bartz moved to Japan and was replaced by Eddie Trager.